garciajordy/WFA-Conference-Platform/README.md

 - Clone in the terminal or download this entire [GitHub Repo](https://github.com/garciajordy/WFA-Conference-Platform) and go to the index.html file.

 ### Install
-- Set up liveserver as an extension in your VS Code.
+- Set up a live server as an extension in your VS Code.
-- If you dont have the live server extension, or are using another software just view directly in your browser.
+- If you don't have the live server extension, or are using another software just view it directly in your browser.

 ### Usage
-- Right click and open the index.html in your browser to view.
+- Right-click and open the index.html in your browser to view.

 ## Authors